 I authorize the assignment of a mobile device to my student and understand that the device is meant to be used as a tool for learning.
 I confirm that my student will comply with the RCSD Responsible Use and Care Guidelines.
 I will help ensure the safe and timely return of the device(s) within the designated loan period.
-I acknowledge that I am financially responsible for any loss, theft, or damage to the device(s) issued to my student for both in-person instruction and at-home use.
-I understand that the approximate replacement cost for a Chromebook is \$300, and the approximate replacement cost for a Chromebook power supply is \$30.
+I acknowledge that I am financially responsible for any loss, theft, or damage to the device(s) issued to my student for both in-person instruction and athome use.
+I understand that the approximate replacement cost for a Chromebook is up to \$300, and the approximate replacement cost for a Chromebook power supply is up to \$30.
 Furthermore, I am aware that my student may lose future loan privileges if the device is damaged or not returned promptly.
 All financial obligations must be settled before the end of the school year.
-Failure to address any financial obligation may result in a hold being placed upon report cards, transcripts, diplomas, or the transfer of records.
+Please address any financial obligation to avoid a hold placed upon report cards, transcripts, diplomas, or the transfer of records.